 My ex and I had a dog together.
 We ended our relationship over a year ago but the dogs micro-chip is still registered under her name.
 I’ve always been the primary caretaker for the dog.
 My ex has now moved out of state to SC, since the dog is registered under her can she come take the dog back...
 Read more »

 Probably not.
 Pets are considered property under Pennsylvania law, just like a table, lamp, etc. If you've paid for the upkeep of the pet for the past year, a court will likely let you keep the pet.
 If she comes for the pet, you can politely decline her request.
-At that point, she'll have to...Read more »
+At that point, she'll...Read more »

 My ex husband and split taking care of a dog weve had for 9 yrs.
 A birthday gift to me.
 I let the dog stay at his house because i couldnt find a place that took his breed.
 I still go after work to take care of him sometimes and take him for a week or two at a time every month as well as the vets as...
 Read more »